Scrub Me Mama with a Boogie Beat: Production

 The short version, released on March 28, 1941, by Universal Pictures, features no director credit (although Woody Woodpecker creator Walter Lantz claimed to have directed the cartoon himself), with a story by Ben Hardaway, animation by Alex Lovy and Frank Tipper, and voiceover work by Mel Blanc and Nellie Lutcher.
 The short uses blackface caricatures based upon stereotypes of African Americans in the rural Southern United States.

 The "Scrub Me Mama" short is today in the public domain.
 Clips from it are featured in the Spike Lee satirical film about African-American stereotypes, Bamboozled (2000).

 Reviews

-Boxoffice (March 23, 1941) reported: "To Lazytown, where all the colored folks are snoozing, comes a river boat and a gal.
-She wakes up everybody, and gets them in the mood with her rendition of the boogie woogie number.
-The action builds effectively.
-This one is for the under seat feet shufflers."

-The Film Daily (March 25, 1941) wrote: "A light brown gal arrives in Lazytown and wakes the locals to the tune of a rhythm number.
-The music is hot and the former sleeping inhabitants step right out to it in this fast color cartoon.
-A couple of skirt silhouette shots and some exaggerated body movements make this one questionable for kid matinees."

-Motion Picture Exhibitor (May 14, 1941) averred: "This will not only provoke laughs but it is worth extra selling effort.
-All the colored characters take off on this popular song but with a high-brown beauty shaking hips to all points while beating a song with every note.
-It is in the better cartoon sphere."

-Motion Picture Herald (April 28, 1941) commented: "In this color cartoon a lazy group of southern darkies awaken on the arrival of a Harlem miss and proceed to get rhythm in the modern manner.
-It is a subject of especial interest to swing devotees."
+Several tabloids during the spring of 1941, such as Boxoffice, The Film Daily, Motion Picture Exhibitor, and Motion Picture Herald, gave the film positive reviews, praising the story, animation, character's portrayal, and use of swing music, although The Film Daily considered the silhouette shots of skirts and exaggerated body movements within the film questionable for children's audiences.